Parallel Weighted Random Sampling: Sampling Without Replacement (Problem )

-We can construct an algorithm for sampling without replacement based on the output-sensitive algorithm for sampling \emph{with} replacement of \cref{kwith}.
-Presume we know an $\ell > k$ so that a sample of size $\ell$ with replacement contains at least $k$ and no more than $\Oh{k}$ unique items.
-Then we can obtain a sample with $k' \geq k$ different items using the algorithm of \cref{kwith}, discard the multiplicities, and downsample to size $k$ using the exponential clocks method (see \cref{prel:exp}).
+A common approach to sampling without replacement is to sample \emph{with} replacement and reject items that were already sampled.
+Using a hash table to quickly identify duplicate samples works well for small sample sizes in the uniform (\ie unweighted) sampling setting \cite{SandersLHSD18}.
+It would, however, not work well for weighted inputs with skewed distribution, where few items would dominate the sample with replacement, leading to an extremely high number of rejected items.
+But presume that we knew an $\ell > k$ so that a sample of size $\ell$ \emph{with replacement} contains at least $k$ and no more than $\Oh{k}$ unique items with sufficiently high probability.
+Then we could use the output-sensitive algorithm for \PWith of \cref{kwith} to obtain a sample $S$ of size $\geq k$ and subsequently draw an appropriate subsample of size $k$ from $S$ using an algorithm that has work linear in $\card{S}$.

-The crucial step, of course, is to find $\ell$.
-This depends heavily on the distribution of the input: if all items have similar weight, $\ell$ will be little larger than $k$, but if the weights are heavily skewed, it could have to be exponentially large.
-Our main observation is that by having distributed the items into groups of similar weight, we already have enough information to compute a good value for $\ell$ in logarithmic time.
-We precompute the total weight of each group, their number of items and the prefix sums of these values.
-At query time, we perform a binary search over the groups.
-Suppose the currently considered group stores elements with weights in the range $[a, 2a)$.
-Then we try the value $\ell= \ceil{1/(2a)}$.
-We (over)estimate the resulting number of unique samples as
+A crucial step is to find $\ell$.
+This depends heavily on the distribution of the input: if all items have similar weight, $\ell$ will be little larger than $k$, but if the weights are heavily skewed, it could have to be much larger.
+Our main observation is that by having distributed the items into groups of similar weight (see \cref{kwith}), we already have enough information to compute a good value for $\ell$ in logarithmic time.
+The basis of this estimation is to assume that sufficiently heavy items are sampled once and lighter items are sampled with probability proportional to their weight.
+We precompute the data needed for the estimation for each group and then, at query time, perform a binary search over the groups.
+Suppose the currently considered group stores items with weights in the range $[a, 2a)$.
+Then we try the value $\ell= \ceil{W/a}$.
+We (over-)estimate the resulting number of unique samples as $\card{\setGilt{i}{w_i\geq a}}+\ell\cdot\sum_{i:w_i<a}w_i/W$.

--- the precomputed \emph{number} of items with weight $\geq a$ plus $\ell$ times the total \emph{weight} of the items with weight $<a$ divided by $W$.
-Below we show that aiming for an overestimate of $2k$ different samples will actually yield $\geq k$ with constant probability.
-Overall, we get: \begin{theorem} Preprocessing for Problem \PWithout is possible with the same work and time bounds as for Problem \PWith (Theorem~\ref{thm:swr}).
-Sampling $k$ items without replacement is then possible with span $\Oh{\log n}$ and expected work $\Oh{k}$ on a CREW PRAM. \end{theorem}
+This is the precomputed \emph{number} of items with weight $\geq a$ (those in heavier groups, including the current group) plus $\ell$ times the relative \emph{weight} of the items with weight $<a$.
+Below we exploit that aiming for an overestimate of $2k$ different samples will actually yield at least $k$ with high probability.
+First, we state the above estimation as a lemma -- which we shall prove later -- providing both an over- and an underestimate.

+\begin{lemma} Let $X$ be the random variable describing the number of unique items in a weighted sample with replacement of size $\ell$.
+Then,

+\end{lemma} Before we dive into the technical parts, we now describe the algorithm in more detail.